When: March 10-March 17, 2024

 Travel insurance that covers your expenses if you cancel the trip is highly recommended.
 Thoroughly research policies to make sure of the reasons you can cancel, and that it covers emergencies and any unforeseen circumstances such as sickness, death of a loved one, and acts of God (natural disasters, etc.).
 Pandemics and civil unrest usually aren’t covered, so make sure you check carefully.
 (I’ve heard some insurance companies are adding coverage for pandemics now, but again – check carefully!)

 Food Allergies, Special Needs

 Make sure you list any food allergies or other special needs on your registration form.
 I’ll check to see if your needs can be accommodated before I confirm your registration.
-(No money will be refunded and special accommodations can’t made due to allergies or other special needs if you don’t tell me about them when you register.)
+(No refunds or special accommodations can be made due to allergies or other special needs if you don’t tell me about them when you register.)